SamanthaKwenaeetile/Cake-House/README.md

 - Each link opens a new page with the relevant social media page for the barkery (Facebook, Twitter and YouTube).
 These links make it easy for users to access the barkery's social media profiles from one place.
 The social media profiles load in a new tab, which allows users to then return to the site.
  Navigation links
  - Allows users to navigate around my website by clicking each navigation link, which redirects them to the relevant webpage on the site.
+ Scrollbar
+- This a feature that allows the user to scroll up and down the page.
+- The scrollbar with be yellow to go with the colour theme of the page.

 ### All Pages (exluding index.html)